Learning Studio: 200A Elliott Hall

 Faculty and Staff Offices: 200D-220G, 200J Elliott Hall

 Judith Ableser, Ph.D., is the Director for the Center for Excellence in Teaching and Learning.
-She is passionate about teaching and learning and is looking forward to working with faculty in this new position.
 Her Ph.D. is in Curriculum and Instruction from Wayne State University.
 She was an associate professor at the University of Michigan-Flint and served as the director of graduate programs in Education and as coordinator of the Master of Arts in Special Education.
 Prior to that, she was an assistant professor at the University of Windsor.
 Dr. Ableser's area of expertise, research and teaching, focuses on exemplary teaching and learning practices from preschool through graduate school.

 Christina Moore is the media manager for the Center for Excellence in Teaching and Learning.
 She is developing the expansion of CETL’s online presence and resources for faculty.
 As a Special Lecturer for the Department of Writing and Rhetoric at Oakland University, she is passionate about providing a high-impact curriculum and learning experience for her first-year OU students.
 Christina earned her M.A. in English from Oakland University and was a Special Lecturer in Writing and Rhetoric at OU.
 Her scholarship focuses on project-based learning in the first-year writing classroom and the millennial generation's writing performance in social media.

 You can reach Christina at:

 You can reach Suzanne at:

 Victoria Kendziora, Media and Marketing Assistant